cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 Most prior approaches to this problem fall under the rubric of "differential privacy (DP)" [Dwo06].
-Roughly speaking, a data aggregation system that is differentially private ensures that the degree to which any individual measurement influences the value of the aggregated output can be controlled.
+Roughly speaking, a data aggregation system that is differentially private ensures that the degree to which any individual measurement influences the value of the aggregated output can be precisely controlled.
 For example, in systems like RAPPOR [EPK14], each user samples noise from a well-known distribution and adds it to their input before submitting to the aggregation server.
-The aggregation server then adds up the noisy inputs, and because it knows the distribution from whence the noise was sampled, it can accurately estimate the true sum with reasonable precision.
+The aggregation server then adds up the noisy inputs, and because it knows the distribution from whence the noise was sampled, it can estimate the true sum with reasonable precision.

-Systems like RAPPOR are easy to deploy and provide a useful privacy property (DP).
+Differentially private systems like RAPPOR are easy to deploy and provide a useful guarantee.
 On its own, however, DP falls short of the strongest privacy property one could hope for.
-Specifically, depending on the amount of noise a client adds to its input, it may be possible for a curious aggregator to make a reasonable guess of the input's true value.
-Indeed, the amount of noise needs to be carefully controlled, since the more noise that is added to inputs, the less reliable the estimated output will be.
+Specifically, depending on the "amount" of noise a client adds to its input, it may be possible for a curious aggregator to make a reasonable guess of the input's true value.
+Indeed, the more noise the clients add, the less reliable will be the server's estimate of the output.
 Thus systems employing DP techniques alone must strike a delicate balance between privacy and utility.

 The ideal goal for a privacy-preserving measurement system is that of secure multi-party computation: No participant in the protocol should learn anything